Knowles Academy Courses

 The math tasks course has been truly wonderful and eye opening in the sense that it provided me with tasks that are so much more motivating, [including] high-level type thinking problems for the students.
 I'm really looking forward to implementing these tasks to give the students more opportunity to access high-level thinking and use those skills."

 Designing Instructional Tasks to Increase Student Engagement and Learning in Math

-Through this Knowles Academy course, math teachers will work in small, collaborative groups as they learn to increase the cognitive demand of their lessons and provide more opportunities for students to talk about mathematics—tactics that lead to an increase in student engagement.
+Through this Knowles Academy course, math teachers will work in small, collaborative groups as they learn to provide increased opportunities for their students to learn by increasing their use of high cognitive demand tasks in their classroom.

 Designing Instructional Tasks to Increase Student Engagement and Learning in Science